Create, Discover, Play

 Visit our sound-proof lab offering equipment for producing music, podcasts, videos and more.
 The lab is located in the third-floor Maas Teen Learning Center and is open to teens.
 Adults can access the lab during designated times starting in fall.
 Call 920-459-3400, ext.
 3440 for more details.

-Imaginarium Programs for 2017
+Ongoing Imaginarium Programs

 Check our events calendar for specific dates, times and details.